-Any student who completes 12 or more units in one semester of phase at Cochise College and maintains a semester of phase at Cochise College and maintains a semester and cumulative GPA of 3.900 or better will be placed on High Honors Standing.
+Any student who completes 12 or more units in one semester or phase at Cochise College and maintains a semester GPA of 3.900 or better will be placed on the Academic Honors standing.

-Any student who completes 12 or more units in one semester of phase at Cochise College and maintains a semester and cumulative GPA of 3.900 or better will be placed on High Honors Standing.
+Any student who completes 12 or more units in one semester or phase at Cochise College and maintains a semester GPA of 3.500 to 3.899 will be placed on Academic Honor standing.